ibexa/documentation-developer/docs/snippets/update/merge_composer.md

 Depending on the local changes you have done, you may get other conflicts on configuration files, kernel, etc.

-For each change, edit the file, identify the conflicting changes and resolve the conflict.
+For each change, edit the file, identify the conflicting changes, and resolve the conflict.
 Run `git add <conflicting-file>` to add the changes.